 Getting the support of your health visitor and GP is often the first step.
 If your child has not received a diagnosis but you have concerns about their development you should contact your GP, who should be able to offer advice and refer you to a specialist if necessary.

 Some parents might never receive a diagnosis, or may be told their child has global developmental delay.
 This is a difficult term to understand, but it indicates that a child will take more time to reach milestones in many areas of their development.

 How to get the support you need

-Or why not take a look at our online community?
+Or why not take a look at our online community A community is the people and places in an area. ?
 This is a space for parents and family carers of people with a learning disability to share experiences, advice and support.